jaxalo/Semaphore/README.md

 # Semaphore

-Implementation of "home made" semaphore for a lab
+Implementation of a "home made" semaphore for a lab